 To participate in the Nursing Clinical Education Program at Mayo Clinic, you must be enrolled in a nursing program at one of our affiliated academic institutions:

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Both Mayo Clinic's outpatient and inpatient facilities provide the training areas for the Nursing Clinical Education Program.
 In some cases, students also have access to community-based educational opportunities with Mayo Clinic-based programs and facilities.

 Mayo Clinic's state-of-the-art diagnostic, therapeutic and research facilities enhance student clinical experiences and the ability for clinical preceptors to provide high-quality clinical education experiences.

-Mayo Clinic does not have a school of nursing, thus does not confer credits or certification upon completion of nursing clinical education within Mayo facilities.
+As Mayo Clinic does not have a school of nursing, it does not confer credits or certification upon completion of nursing clinical education within Mayo facilities.
 When you successfully complete the nursing program at your affiliated school, you will receive your nursing degree from that college or university.

-Mayo School of Health Sciences provides clinical educational experiences for approximately 700 students from ten affiliated institutions each year in the Nursing Clinical Education Programs at Mayo Clinic in Rochester.
+Mayo School of Health Sciences provides clinical educational experiences for approximately 1,300 students from 11 affiliated institutions each year in the Nursing Clinical Education Programs at Mayo's campus in Rochester.